 When not playing music, Darren is a Business Manager for the Nursing Division at Barnes Jewish Hospital.

-Steve (trombone and vocals) began playing trombone at the age of 10 in the heart of Cajun Country – New Iberia, LA.
+The newest member of Mirage, Steve (trombone and vocals) began playing trombone at the age of 10 in the heart of Cajun Country – New Iberia, LA.
 He entered the USAF in 1990 after earning a Bachelors in Music Performance at the University of Louisiana, Lafayette.
 After joining the AF he was stationed at Scott AFB, IL and was prominently featured as principal trombonist with the Concert Band, lead/solo trombonist with the Shades of Blue Jazz Ensemble and Starlifter Rock Band.

 Steve was assigned to the USAF in Europe Band in Germany from 2001-2003 where he performed exclusively with the USAF Jazz Ambassadors as lead trombone and soloist.
 While performing with the Jazz Ambassadors, he toured Italy, Germany, France, Austria, Switzerland (Jazz/Band Fest), Luxembourg, Belgium, Denmark, Norway, Netherlands, UK, Ireland (Cork Jazz Fest), Azores, Bosnia, Kosovo, Macedonia, Croatia and Azerbaijan (Baku Jazz Fest).